Software

 Local Random Constituents

 These are a few random number distributions are provided in the global scope for use in the various models.
-They're "local" to the IPRL and distinct from the default distributions provided by Swarm.
+They're "local" to the ISL and distinct from the default distributions provided by Swarm.

 Notes